xapian/xapian/xapian-core/docs/admin_notes.rst

 Compacting a database
 ---------------------

-Xapian databases are normally kept in a relatively uncompact form, to allow new information to be efficiently slotted into the database.
+Xapian databases normally have some spare space in each block to allow new information to be efficiently slotted into the database.
 However, the smaller a database is, the faster it can be searched, so if there aren't expected to be many further modifications, it can be desirable to compact the database.

-Xapian includes a tool, "quartzcompact" for compacting "quartz" format databases (and an equivalent tool, "xapian-compact", for "flint" databases).
+Xapian includes a tool, "xapian-compact" for compacting "flint" format databases.
-These tools take a copy of a database, and take advantage of the sorted nature of the source Xapian database to write the database out without leaving so much space for future modifications.
+This tool makes a copy of a database, and takes advantage of the sorted nature of the source Xapian database to write the database out without leaving so much space for future modifications.
 This can result in a large space saving.